I've always had an interest in aquariums, aquaponics, and interconnected farming systems. I'd love to share what I've learned with you.

 Many growers start with the rainbow trout not because it's a pretty-looking fish, but because it's delicious.

 However, this isn't a fish you can grow in cooler climates.
-Ideally, rainbow trout need a water temperature of 60° F, but they can thrive in temperatures of 45° to 72° F. If you set everything up correctly, that includes the insulation, shade, and normal seasonal climate, you will be able to grow full-sized fish in about nine months.
+Ideally, rainbow trout need a water temperature of 60° F, but they can thrive in temperatures of 45° to 72° F. If you set everything up correctly, including the insulation, shade, and normal seasonal climate, you will be able to grow full-sized fish in about nine months.

 Rainbow trout live in mountain streams, and they need clear, circulating water to thrive.
 You will need to provide a lot of oxygen, and the dissolved oxygen level mustn't drop below 5.5 ppm.
 The fish can't handle dirty water, so you'll have to keep it clean at all times.
 You can even add extra aeration if you want the fish to grow faster.
 The trout is not the easiest fish to look after, but if you do everything right, you will be rewarded with tasty, valuable meat.